Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Introduction

 \section{Introduction}

-Generative Flow Networks (GFlowNets; \cite{bengio2021flow}) are a new class of probabilistic models designed for sampling compositional objects from high-dimensional unnormalized distributions, and share similarities with Markov Chain Monte Carlo (MCMC)~\citep{metropolis1953equation,hastings1970monte,andrieu2003introduction}.
-Unlike MCMC methods, GFlowNets do not suffer from the mixing problem~\citep{salakhutdinov2009learning,bengio2013better,bengio2021flow}, as they generate each sample independently and amortize the sampling cost.
+Generative Flow Networks (GFlowNets; \cite{bengio2021flow}) are a new class of probabilistic models designed for sampling compositional objects from high-dimensional unnormalized distributions.
+GFlowNets generate each sample independently and amortize the sampling cost, and therefore do not suffer from the mixing problem~\citep{salakhutdinov2009learning,bengio2013better,bengio2021flow} in Markov Chain Monte Carlo (MCMC)~\citep{metropolis1953equation,hastings1970monte,andrieu2003introduction}.
 Indeed, GFlowNets transform sampling into a sequential decision-making problem: the agent learns a stochastic policy for sampling proportionally to the rewards, wherein each sequence of actions yields a unique object.
-In this regard, GFlowNets resemble reinforcement learning (RL), although RL agents typically seek an optimal policy maximizing the cumulative reward.
-There have been recent successes of GFlowNets in challenging problems due to their promising ability to generate high-quality and diverse candidates, including molecule discovery ~\citep{bengio2021flow,li2022batch,jain2023discovery}, biological sequence design ~\citep{jain2022biological}, and causal modeling \citep{deleu2022bayesian,deleu2024joint,atanackovic2024dyngfn}.
+In this regard, GFlowNets resemble reinforcement learning (RL)~\citep{tiapkin2024generative,deleu2024discrete,he2024rectifying}, although standard RL typically focuses on optimizing policies for a single reward-maximizing objective.
+Due to the promising ability of GFlowNets to generate high-quality and diverse candidates, they have achieved great success in challenging problems, including molecule discovery ~\citep{bengio2021flow,li2022batch,jain2023gflownets}, biological sequence design ~\citep{jain2022biological}, and causal modeling \citep{deleu2022bayesian,deleu2024joint,atanackovic2024dyngfn}.

-Humans often excel in solving compositional decision-making problems efficiently and generalizing knowledge to novel tasks due to the goal-directed nature of human behavior.
-This kind of goal-directed behavior is characterized by the ability to set a goal, develop a plan or strategy to achieve it and persistently take the actions that lead toward the goal.
-The vital role of goal-achieving has been a cornerstone not only in human development~\citep{molinaro2023goal} but also in machine intelligence~\citep{her,liu2022goal,park2024hiql,niemueller2019goal,addison2024human}.
-To pave the way towards more human-like intelligence systems for GFlowNets that exhibit improved efficiency and generalization, it is promising to incorporate goal-conditioned policies within them, which aims to achieve arbitrary goals as the task specifies.

-As recently studied in OC-GAFlowNets~\citep{pan2023pretraining}, training a goal-conditioned GFlowNet that learns to reach any goal can facilitate rapid adaptation to novel tasks with unseen rewards without the need for learning from scratch.
-However, it is very challenging to efficiently train GFlowNets conditioning on goals due to the sparse and binary nature of rewards, which are exacerbated in a higher-dimensional goal and state space.